MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -DefaultSharingLinkType

-Lets administrators choose what type of link appears is selected in the “Get a link” sharing dialog box in OneDrive for Business and SharePoint Online.
+Lets administrators choose what type of link appears is selected in the "Get a link" sharing dialog box in OneDrive for Business and SharePoint Online.

 For additional information about how to change the default link type, see Change the default link type when users get links for sharing.

 > [!NOTE]
-> Setting this value to “none” will default “get a link” to the most permissive link available (that is, if anonymous links are enabled, the default link will be anonymous access; if they are disabled then the default link will be internal.
+> Setting this value to "none" will default "get a link" to the most permissive link available (that is, if anonymous links are enabled, the default link will be anonymous access; if they are disabled then the default link will be internal.

 The valid values are: